mo/mo.github.io/_posts/2016-09-08-wait-for-python-cli-utility.md

 $ wait-for --stdout-change "curl -s $CHANGELOG" ; notify-send "It's published"

 $ # Suppose you have a scruffy old Jenkins server, and you want to wait for the
-$ # next successful build and then deploy that to some a staging environment.
+$ # next successful build and then deploy that to some staging environment.
 $ URL="http://jenkins.ecorp.com/job/SOME_JOB_NAME/lastSuccessfulBuild/api/json"
 $ wait-for --stdout-change "curl -s $URL | jq .number" ; deploy-latest-successful
 ```